RP6502-RIA-W¶

 WiFi Setup¶

 The RP6502-RIA-W supports Wi-Fi 4 (802.11n).
-Configuration is performed via the console interface.
+Configure it through the console interface.

 Enable/Disable Radio: Use